adetaylor/browser-learning/docs/exercise3a.md

 ```
 sudo tcpdump -D
 ```

+> [!TIP]
+> Like in exercise 1, you need to run several commands at once.
+Once
+> a command is running, the terminal won't act on other commands you
+> give it.
+You can create
+> several terminal windows to run several commands, or after you've run a
+> command you can press Control-Z and then run the command `bg`

 Hopefully, one of them is labelled "loopback".
 That's the one we want today, which enables us to spy on a browser and server running on your computer.